idprassides/DataCamp-Take-Home-Test/TrackProposal.md

 - Learn best practise when it comes to utilising the Power BI Desktop and Power BI Service
 - Learn to evaluate which component is most appropriate to answer different business questions

-_Course Prerequiste: Some basic prior knowledge of Power BI will help the learner gain the most out of this course._
+_Course Prerequisite: Some basic prior knowledge of Power BI will help the learner gain the most out of this course._

 #### _3. DAX in Power BI (existing)_